daniellic9/GithubCommands/commands.md

 `git diff --staged - you can see the changes in the added files before commit them.`

 You can see each commit chages using the hash code in the place of the flag --staged.
 Anothes flags can be used like HEAD^ and *hash_code^* or *hash_code..hash_code*

+`git commit --amend - change the commit message with vi, and you can use to update the commit with new changes`

+To edit in vi, use the i key to start editing, and esc and enter, :wq to quit.

+To change the editor you can use

+`git config core.editor "name_editor --wait"`